-“A picture is worth a thousand words”.
-The photographer you and your future husband select will be your photo journalist so it is important to know what feeling you want represented in your photographs.
+The photographer you select will be your photo journalist and artist, so it is important to know what feeling you want conveyed in your photographs.
+“A picture is worth a thousand words”!

 Worth the Price Tag

-Spending money on a good photographer for your wedding is worth the splurge.
+Spending money on a good photographer for your wedding may seem like a splurge but it is worth the splurge.
 I believe having someone who is truly talented will help capture every special detail and memory.
-There is nothing like looking back at your photographs and being able to re-live your special day.
-At a recent wedding I coordinated my client had a guest list of 40 and they splurged on a photographer they felt would capture all of the personal details.
+There is nothing like looking back at your photographs and being able to re-live your special day over and over again.

 What’s your style?

 Your favorite photography style depends on your personality.
 Ask your friends whose work they like and check out photographers’ websites.
 You can never do too much homework!
-Do you like photos that look vintage or a little more artistic?
-Are classic or formal photos more your style?
-Some photographers specialize in all black-and-white images and some specialize in taking full color shots.
-It is important to take a moment and judge the quality of the photos in their portfolio: Are they well-lit pictures?
+Do you like photos that look classic or formal?
+Are photos vintage or a little more artistic more your style?
+Some photographers specialize in all black-and-white images and some specialize in taking full color shots, some do both.
+It is important to take a moment and judge the quality of the photos in their portfolio: Are thepictures well-lit?
 How good is the resolution?
-Can you feel the love through the photos?
+Can you feel something through the photos?
 All of these are important.

 Customize your Package